you359/ImageDataGenerator-MultiLabel/README.md

 │   └── ...
 ├── Fire-Smoke(folder)
 │   └── XXX-1.jpeg
+│   └── ...
+├── Bg(folder) # if you want
+│   └── XXX-1.jpeg
-│   └── ...hav
+│   └── ...
 ```

+if you add 'Bg' folder, ImageDataGenerator(with multi-categorical) consider this folder with class 0

-then, setting parameter class_mode to "multi_categorical" in function "flow_from_directory"
+then, setting parameter 'class_mode' to "multi_categorical" in function "flow_from_directory"

-if subdirectory have some seperator("-"), this utils will automatically identify that this subdirectory is multi labeled class
+if subdirectory have some seperator("-"), this utils will automatically identify whether this subdirectory is multi labeled class or not

 ## Test ImageDataGenerator for Multi Labeled Dataset
 first modify igd_test.py